Ruth Rowland Nichols: Biography

 Nichols was born in New York City to Erickson Norman Nichols and Edith Corlis Haines.
 Her father was a member of the New York Stock Exchange, and had served with Teddy Roosevelt's Rough Riders (officially known as The 1st United States Volunteer Cavalry).
 Ruth was sent to the Masters School, a private preparatory school for young women.
-On her graduation from high school in 1919, her father's graduation present to her was an airplane ride with Eddie Stinson, Jr., which spurred her interest in becoming a pilot.
+On her graduation from high school in 1919, her father's graduation present to her was an airplane ride with Eddie Stinson Jr., which spurred her interest in becoming a pilot.
 After her graduation from the Masters School, she attended Wellesley College, studied pre medical, and graduated in 1924.

 Career as a pilot

 While a student at Wellesley College, Nichols secretly took flying lessons.
 Shortly after graduation, she received her pilot's license, and became the first woman in the world to obtain a hydroplane license.
 She first achieved public fame in January 1928, as co-pilot for Harry Rogers, who had been her flying instructor, on the first non-stop flight from New York to Miami, Florida.
 Due to her socialite upbringing and aristocratic family background, Nichols became known in the press as the "Flying Debutante", a name she hated.
 Nichols was then hired as a sales manager for Fairchild Aviation Corporation.
 In 1929, she was a founding member, with Amelia Earhart and others, of the Ninety-Nines, an organization of licensed women pilots.
 In August 1929, she and Earhart were among 20 competitors in the Women's Air Derby (also known as the "Powder Puff Derby"), the first official women-only air race in the United States.
 They departed from Santa Monica, California, on 18 August for Cleveland, Ohio.
-Nichols crashed, while Earhart finished third in the heavy class.
+Nichols crashed, Louise Thaden won, while Earhart finished third in the heavy class.

-During the 1930s, while working for Fairchild and other aviation companies, Nichols made several record-setting flights, most of them in a Lockheed Electra, the New Cincinnati, on open loan from millionaire radio industrialist Powel Crosley, Jr. In December 1930, she beat Charles Lindbergh's record time for a cross-country flight, completing the trip in 13 hours, 21 minutes.
+During the 1930s, while working for Fairchild and other aviation companies, Nichols made several record-setting flights, most of them in a Lockheed Electra, the New Cincinnati, on open loan from millionaire radio industrialist Powel Crosley Jr. In December 1930, she beat Charles Lindbergh's record time for a cross-country flight, completing the trip in 13 hours, 21 minutes.
 In March, 1931, she set the women's world altitude record of 28,743 feet (8760.9 m).
 In April 1931 in Detroit, she set the women's world speed record of 210.7 miles per hour (339.1 km/h).
 In June, 1931, she attempted to become the first woman to fly solo across the Atlantic Ocean, but crashed in New Brunswick and was severely injured, breaking at least two vertebrae in her back.
-Following her recovery, in October, 1931, she set the women's distance record with a flight from Oakland, California to Louisville, Kentucky, 1,977 miles (3182 km).
+Following her recovery, in October, 1931, she set the women's distance record with a flight from Oakland, California, to Louisville, Kentucky, 1,977 miles (3182 km).